 - Ferry to Izmir: Bus service between Istanbul and İzmir runs in conjunction with IDO fast catamaran ferries four times daily, and one overnight.
 You depart Kabataş (Istanbul), stop at Bursa.

-Distance From Istanbul to Izmir
+Distance to Izmir

 - The distance between Istanbul and Izmir is 480 km.
 5 hours if you drive or 1 min 10 mins by flight.